Alternate Data Streams Shell Help

 Back to top

 A file representing a stream is called "stream link".
-It has the extension ".adslnk" (which is not shown in Windows Explorer) and it has the same name as the stream it points to does.
+These files have extension ".adslnk" (not shown in Windows Explorer) and are named identically to the streams they represent.

 Location